Lyapunov spectrum of Markov and Euclid trees: Introduction

 \begin{Theorem} The restriction $\Lambda_\mathbb{X}$ of the Lyapunov function on the set of Markov-Hurwitz numbers is monotonically increasing from In the Farey parametrization, $\Lambda(x(\frac{p}{q}))$ is convex as a function of $\frac{p}{q}.$ \end{Theorem}

-The proof is based on the interpretation of Markov numbers as geodesics on the punctured torus with hyperbolic metric, which was found by Gorshkov \cite{Gorshkov} in his thesis in 1953 and, independently, by Cohn \cite{Cohn}.
+The proof is based on the relation of Markov numbers with geodesics on the punctured torus with hyperbolic metric, which was found by Gorshkov \cite{Gorshkov} in his thesis in 1953 and, independently, by Cohn \cite{Cohn}.
 Since then this relation has been very much in use, see in particular, Goldman \cite{Goldman}, Bowditch \cite{Bowditch} and a nice exposition by Series \cite{Series}.

 Our general approach is close to Chekhov and Penner \cite{Chekhov}, who discussed similar questions in quantum theory of Teichm\"uller spaces.
 The key result for us is due to V. Fock \cite{Fock}, who proved using Thurston's laminations that a certain function defined in terms of Markov numbers can be extended to a convex function on a real interval.